 PM to address nation at 8 PM on Tuesday on coronavirus outbreak

-Prime Minister Narendra Modi will address the nation at 8 PM on Tuesday on the coronavirus outbreak.
+Prime Minister Narendra Modi will address the nation, second time in a week, at 8 PM on Tuesday on the coronavirus outbreak.
 "Will address the nation at 8 PM today, 24th March 2020, on vital aspects relating to the menace of COVID-19," Modi tweeted.

+He had addressed the nation on efforts to combat the virus on March 19.
+In his last address on the virus outbreak, Modi had called for "resolve and restraint" to fight the disease.
+He had also announced setting up of a task force, to be headed by Finance Minister Nirmala Sitharaman, to look at measures to limit economic hardship caused by the COVID-19 pandemic.

+Modi has been interacting with various stakeholders on ways to check the spread of the virus.
+On Wednesday, he will interact with people of Varanasi, his Lok Sabha constituency, on the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)